zephyrproject-rtos/zephyr/doc/reference/kernel/synchronization/mutexes.rst

 Defining a Mutex
 ================

-A mutex is defined using a variable of type :c:type:`struct k_mutex`.
+A mutex is defined using a variable of type :c:type:`k_mutex`.
 It must then be initialized by calling :cpp:func:`k_mutex_init()`.

 The following code defines and initializes a mutex.